Friday 9 July 2021

 And while we are on secured loads, clock this cowboy [L] delivering fuel in Waterford.
 It is normal to see coal lorries with piles of Polish coal in 25kg plastic sacks on the flat-bed.
 It would take quite a jolt to launch a sack off the truck and onto the street and even then it would not travel far even if it didn't burst.
 Those gas cylinders though?
 Wouldn't want to be a cyclist having one of those bowling after me.

 We all know about the Evergiven backlog in March.
 On 3rd June 2021 the OOCL Durban had a parallel-parking fail at Kaohshuing, Taiwan: colliding with a smaller moored vessel >!screeeeeeagh!< and carrying away a couple of gantry cranes.
 Another PoV.
 That put the port out of commission for a while.
-At the same time a Covid outbreak put the post of Kantian, China off-limits in a lockdown.
+At the same time a Covid outbreak put the port of Kantian, China off-limits in a lockdown.
 25% of all Chinese trade is funnelled through than port.
 More importantly, commerce has taken just-in-time inventory to the max because warehousing is a cost.
 This accident and quarantine has knock-on consequences across the world as ship after ship fails to meet its schedule in a domino cascade.
 You may have to wait for your lawn-furniture and sweat-shop shirtings.

 No comments: